-I'm all aboard the veggie burger bandwagon - from quinoa veggie burgers to carrot burgers.
+I'm all aboard the veggie burger bandwagon - from quinoa veggie burgers to carrot burgers to green chili veggie burgers.

 So I admitted before I've become hooked on veggie burgers.
-While they can take a little bit of time to make, they always make 8-10 patties, which means since it's just my wife and me - 4 to 5 dinners.
+While they can take a little bit of time to make, they always make 8-10 patties, which means 4-5 dinners.

-While these veggie burgers are easy to make, you do need to give yourself some time to prepare them as you have to bake the sweet potatoes and cook the quinoa before combining all of the ingredients.
+While these veggie burgers are easy to make, you do need to give yourself some time to prepare them as you have to bake the sweet potatoes before combining all of the ingredients.

 The spices add a smoky flavor that can pass for being on the grill, which is an added bonus.
 If you are going to skip out on toppings, the one I think is a must is the avocado.
 It just goes well with the flavors!